-Note that P1 asks not only whether Head is eligible, but is he/she covered by a pension plan at his/her current job employer.
+Note that P1 asks not only whether Head is eligible, but is he/she covered by a pension plan at his/her current job employer or through your union.

 - P6.
 Although we ask how many years Head has been covered by the pension plan, R may answer with what year coverage began. - P7-P8.
 Heads not currently covered by a plan may be after a certain number of years.
 We are asking how many more years until they are covered.